ev3dev/lmsasm/lmsasm/lmsasm.md

 --debug
 : Useful for debugging compiler problems.
 Produces lots of output.

+--ev3g
+: When set, this enables EV3-G compatibility quirks.
+This causes the generated byte codes to match the format used by the official EV3 desktop software.
+  This doesn't really do anything useful unless you are trying to make the output exactly match an existing file byte-for-byte.

 --output *out-file*
 : The name of the output file.
 The default is "out.rbf".